 Kids are expensive, and more so as they grow older and become involved in hobbies and sports.
 Consider the need for increased dental cover with protective gear such as mouthguards, as well as orthodontics for braces or other corrective aids.

 Or, if you’ve finished growing your family you might want to consider dropping pregnancy and birth cover to save on your premiums.

 As we grow older, there are health conditions which become more likely.
 Joint replacements, heart and vascular system concerns, and major dental, are all areas that you might want your health insurance to cover.

 Your excess is the amount you nominate to pay towards a hospital claim.
 You pay this amount directly to the hospital upon your admission.
-Your policy allows you to choose excess options from $750 – $0, but a higher excess amount can help you reduce the cost of your hospital premium.
+Some policies have a range of excess options, but a higher excess amount can help you reduce the cost of your hospital premium.
 So if you’re with Health Partners and a hospital stay is unlikely, then think about choosing a higher excess to help reduce your overall costs.

 No one likes paying for things they don’t need, so if you’re making changes to your lifestyle then consider whether you should also make a change to your health insurance cover.

 And, if things have stayed the same for a while, it’s also a good idea to review every few years to make sure you’re on the most suitable cover for your circumstances.

 Together, we can work out if your cover is a good fit, or if there is a better suited Health Partners product for you.